Topaz Denoise AI Review: Noise Reduction App

 If you’re new to photography and shooting with a smartphone or camera with a smaller sensor and poor low-light performance, Topaz DeNoise AI is definitely for you.

-This simple editing solution can be your one-stop fix to remove noise and extract lost details from past images that you thought were unrecoverable.
+This simple editing solution can be your one-stop fix for noise reduction and extract lost details from past images that you thought were unrecoverable.

 If you’re an event photographer, it can effectively remove chroma noise from your photos – those annoying colour specks that tend to creep into images shot in low light.